Church of Saint John the Baptist (Port-Royal): Parish establishment

 Bishop La Croix of Quebec visited the church in 1686.

 Soon after Port Royal was returned to the French after 14 years of English rule from 1654 to 1670, parishioners gathered on June 18, 1673 to plan the financing of a church.
-The parish of Saint John the Baptist was officially established on October 30, 1678, by François de Laval, Bishop of Quebec.
+The Parish of Saint John the Baptist was officially established on October 30, 1678, by François de Laval, Bishop of Quebec.
 The Diocese of Quebec had only been created a few years before in 1674, and Laval was its first Bishop.

 The first recorded parish priest, Father Moulins, a Franciscan friar, was appointed around 1664 according to one account, though another suggests Port Royal lacked a priest during English rule (1654–1670), implying his arrival around 1670.
 He was succeeded by Father Louis Petit (1629–1709) in 1676.
 In the 1680s, Father Claude Trouvé (1644–1704) joined as an assistant to Petit.
 In a letter dated October 2, 1685, Trouvé described Port Royal as a community of "at least 600 souls," noting that despite being spread over five leagues along the river, residents attended church in large numbers on Sundays and holidays.

 In the summer of 1686, Bishop Jean-Baptiste de La Croix visited Port Royal as part of a broader tour of the settlement, accompanying Jacques de Meulles, Intendant of New France.
-During the visit, La Croix participated in sacraments for the Feast of Sainte Anne on July 26 and praised the congregation's sincere piety.
+During the visit, La Croix participated in sacraments for the Feast of Saint Anne on July 26 and praised the congregation's sincere piety.